SimoneMSR/crossover.assignment/README.md

 # CrossPlay

 A simple three pages application that lists preferred videos of users.
 Videos are fetched by a local server (for which I do not own property).
+The client has been written in 24 hours.

 <p align="center">
   <img src="screenshots/login.png" width="350"/>